syncfusion-content/javascript-docs/js/Diagram/Commands.md

 ### sendToBack Command

-The 'sendToBack' command visually moves the selected element behind all the other overlapped elements.
+The `sendToBack` command visually moves the selected element behind all the other overlapped elements.
 The following code illustrates how to execute the sendToBack command.

 {% highlight js %}